Hijack (group)

 Hijack were a British hip hop group, hailing from Brixton, London, featuring Kamanchi Sly, DJ Supreme, DJ Undercover, Ulysses, Agent Fritz and Agent Clueso.
 Their first single, "Style Wars" (Music of Life, 1988) caught the attention of the British hip hop community.
 Their next release, "Hold No Hostage"/"Doomsday of Rap" (Music of Life, 1989) became an underground hit across Europe, bringing them to the attention of West Coast rapper Ice-T.

 Overview

 Ice-T signed the group to his own Rhyme Syndicate record label, and they recorded and released the single "The Badman is Robbin'" (Rhyme Syndicate, 1989).
-The track reached #56 in the UK Singles Chart.
+The track reached number 56 in the UK Singles Chart.
 The group's debut album, The Horns of Jericho (Rhyme Syndicate, 1991), was recorded around the same time.
 Hijack also released the single "Style Wars - Style Warriors Revenge" back on the Music of Life label while they were waiting for their album to be released but Warner (who had a distribution deal with Rhyme Syndicate) did not release the album in the United States.